BrainJarOrg/battleships/README.md

 ### Initial setting

 At the beginning, each player is choosing their setting - they have to place 4 ships on the grid.
-Ships have to be at least one cell away from each other.

 Player A: